brandon-rhodes/blog/texts/brandon/2018/twiddler.rst

 as I stepped my Python code
-through many permutations of baud rate, stop bits, and other serial port and TTY settings: the fact that I could still see data flowing with `strace` whenever I powered back up the old legacy drivers.
+through many permutations of baud rate, stop bits, and other serial port and TTY settings:
-So my old Twiddler — I had to keep reminding myself — could, somehow, still be induced to send bits.
+I was heartened by the fact that I could still see data flowing with `strace` whenever I powered back up the old legacy drivers.

-The problem was that when I tried establishing the same communications settings in my own script as had been used in the original drivers — even being careful to drop DTR
+In fact I kept doing that, every half hour or so, just to convince myself the device wasn’t broken and silent.
-(the “Data Terminal Ready” serial line, which would normally be set if the computer were ready to receive) exactly like the original driver
+My old Twiddler — I had to keep reminding myself — could, somehow, still be induced to send bits.

-— I still saw no data.
+The problem was that when I tried establishing the same communications settings in my own script as had been used in the original drivers — even being careful to drop DTR, exactly like the original driver does (the “Data Terminal Ready” serial line, which would normally be set if the computer were ready to receive) — I still saw no data.
 What was going on?